unleashedtech/dotenv-drupal/README.md

 A boolean allowing the enabling/disabling of Shield module auth functionality.

 ##### SHIELD_USERNAME
-The username for Shield to require if enabled.
+The username for Shield to require, if enabled.

 ##### SHIELD_PASSWORD
-The password for Shield to require if enabled.
+The password for Shield to require, if enabled.

 ##### SHIELD_MESSAGE
 The _public_ message Shield should show in the auth prompt if enabled.